 Table 2 summarizes the transition ages of synthesis models for countries at different data periods.
-Generally speaking, most transition ages lie at the age range of 65-80, except for the cases of Taiwan and Japan.
-It seems that the trend of elderly's mortality rates is different to that of younger ages and introducing relational models at the older ages may improve the model fit.
+Generally speaking, most transition ages lie in the age range of 65-80 years, except for the cases of Taiwan and Japan.
+It seems that the trend of mortality rates of the elderly is different from that for younger ages, and introducing relational models for the older ages may improve the model fit.